Creative Blocks

 What are Creative Blocks?

-Creative blocks are periods of reduced creative thinking and productivity.
-Such blocks can occur at any stage of a project.
-During these, designers experience difficulties in generating fresh ideas or executing existing ideas creatively.
-However, they can take a variety of approaches to overcome such blocks.
+Creative blocks are periods where reduced creative thinking and productivity occur.
+Such blocks can happen at any stage of a project.
+In these, designers face difficulties as they try to generate fresh ideas or execute existing ideas creatively.
+Still, they can take a variety of approaches to overcome blocks.

 Show Hide video transcript